lmangani/stenotools/README.md

   ```

 ## :pushpin: STENORAW
-stenoraw is a simple wrapper around stenocurl
+`stenoraw` is a simple wrapper around stenocurl piping our raw data to your preferred PCAP tool
 ### Usage
 #### Match SDP ports from SIP
 ```